pyccel/pyccel/tutorial/decorators.md

 /*........................................*/
 ```

-Fortran has the elementwise feature which is presented in the code as function prefix `elemental` which can affect the compilation. so any function marked as an elemental one can be used to operate on the arrays.
+Fortran has the elementwise feature which is presented in the code as function prefix `elemental` which can affect the compilation.
+So any function marked as an elemental one can be used to operate on the arrays.
 See more about [elemental](https://www.fortran90.org/src/best-practices.html#element-wise-operations-on-arrays-using-subroutines-functions).

 ```Fortran
 module boo